matrix-org/matrix.org/content/docs/older/types-of-bridging.md

 Matrix.
 However, the bridge has to handle the authentication process to log the user into the remote bridge.

-This is essentially how the current [matrix-appservice-irc ](https://github.com/matrix-org/matrix-appservice-irc) bridge works (if you configure it to log into the remote IRC network as your ‘real’ IRC nickname).
+This is essentially how the current [matrix-appservice-irc](https://github.com/matrix-org/matrix-appservice-irc) bridge works (if youconfigure it to log into the remote IRC network as your ‘real’ IRC nickname).
-[matrix-appservice-gitter
-](https://github.com/matrix-org/matrix-appservice-gitter) is being extended to support both puppeted and bridgebot-based operation.
+[matrix-appservice-gitter](https://github.com/matrix-org/matrix-appservice-gitter) is being extended to support both puppeted and bridgebot-based operation.
 It’s how the experimental [matrix-appservice-tg](https://github.com/matrix-org/matrix-appservice-tg) bridge works.